syswonder/ruxgo/README.md

 # Ruxgo

-Ruxgo is a Cargo-like build tool for building C and C++ applications that relies on Toml files to run.
-If running in a Linux environment, you need to configure `config_linux.toml`, if in windows, the `config_win32.toml` is required.
+Ruxgo is a Cargo-like build tool for building C and C++ applications that relies solely on a toml file.
+It abandons the complex syntax and rule-dependent construction in the original MAKE tool, exposing the most original compilation process.
+If you hate using Makefile, might as well try Ruxgo to build applications, just take a few minutes!

-For a project to build, you only need to simply fill in the source file path, header file path, cflags, ldflags and other options.
+For a project you want to build, you just need to figure out the source file path, header file path, cflags, ldflags, and then fill in the appropriate locations in the toml file.
 Ruxgo does the rest, so easy!
-It abandons the complex syntax and rule-dependent construction in the original MAKE tool, exposing the most original gcc compilation process, back to nature to truly understand the intention of each step.
-Now start to explore the compilation of various applications!

 🚧 Working In Progress.